preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 .. image:: targeting-properties-v7.png

-The Properties must be added to Enterprise Properties to be able to be selected here, as well as be of the type "Taxonomy".
+The Properties must be added to Enterprise properties to be able to be selected here, as well as be of the type "Taxonomy".

 **Note!** Term sets to be used as properties for targeting in Omnia, must be set to "Available for tagging" in SharePoint.

 **Note!** In Omnia on-prem, it's only possible to target using SharePoint User Profile and Windows Active Directory group membership.

-Add a Target Property
+Add a target property
 ***************************
-To add a Target Property definition, click the plus and then use the following settings:
+To add a target property definition, click the plus and then use the following settings:

 .. image:: targeting-properties-settings-v7.png

-+ **Title**: Add the Title to be shown for editors, for the Property, when targeting.
++ **Title**: Add the title to be shown for editors, for the Property, when targeting.
-+ **Property**: Select Tenant Property from the list.
++ **Property**: Select tenant property from the list.
-+ **Type**: Select Type of targeting for this Property; Group Membership, User Profile Property, Azure AD Property or User Property.
-When "User Profile Property", "Azure AD Property" or "User Property" is selected, choose Property from the list shown.
-For Group Membership, see below.
++ **Type**: Select type of targeting for this property; Group membership, User profile property, Entra ID property or UserpProperty.
+When "User profile property", "Entra ID property" or "User property" is selected, choose property from the list shown.
+For group membership, see below.

-Map Group Membership
+Map group membership
 ************************
-When "Group Membership" is selected, this link is shown:
+When "Group membership" is selected, this link is shown:

 .. image:: targeting-properties-settings-map-new-v7.png